How To Count Cards in Blackjack

 Is Counting Cards Against the Law?

 Even though our experts have years of experience in the gaming industry, this is not legal advice.
 We suggest that you visit an attorney or someone with legal expertise to advise on the consequences of card counting.
-And we don’t mean just the legal ramification, but also what the security staff can and cannot command you to do in these situations.
+And we don’t mean just the legal ramifications but also what the security staff can and cannot command you to do in these situations.
 Always know your rights.

 With that being said, some jurisdictions have laws pertaining to counting cards.
 Nevada, for instance, treats the use of mechanical and electronic aids (smartphones, smart watches, etc.) to aid the use of card counting.
 In this case, you can and will be arrested if spotted by the casino staff.